About Woodside Farms

 At Woodside Farms we work in conjunction with nature, utilizing farming methods such as, cover cropping, integrated pest management, inter-planting, composting, etc. These methods are the foundation of our farm.
-By mimicking the natural state from which our crops originated, we are able to grow without the use of pesticides, fungicides, and herbicides.
+By mimicking the natural state from which our crops originated, we are able to grow without the use of synthetic fertilizers, pesticides, fungicides, and herbicides.
 We believe that it is essential to feed our community safe and nutritious fruits & vegetables.

 Sean is originally from the Eastern Shore of Virginia.
 He now has his own farm (they have Ducks there!) in Richmond, where there is a hubbub of energy every day.
 Pinwheel Farms actually has their chickens rotating out there too!
 Sean’s a great cook and is always coming up with delicious ways to prepare produce from Woodside Farms.
 When he’s not here fixing everything, he’s somehow also working in a million other places fixing everything there.
 It’s such a relief when you see his giant white truck pulling into the farm every day.
 He also has his own landscaping business called Backyard Farmer.